Nucleosynthesis of an $11.8\,M_\odot$ Supernova with 3D Simulation of the Inner Ejecta: Overall Yields and Implications for Short-Lived Radionuclides in the Early Solar System: Overall Production of SLRs

 \section{Overall Production of SLRs}

 In this section we discuss the yields of SLRs from the $11.8\,M_\odot$ CCSN based on our combined model and the implications for the abundances of these SLRs in the ESS.
-We give these yields in Table~\ref{tab:ess_results} along with those obtained by \citet{Banerjee.Qian.ea:2016} using a 1D model.
-It can be seen that our yields and theirs are close for $^{60}$Fe, $^{107}$Pd, $^{135}$Cs, $^{182}$Hf, and $^{205}$Pb, but differ greatly for $^{10}$Be, $^{26}$Al, $^{36}$Cl, $^{41}$Ca, and $^{53}$Mn.
+We give these yields in Table~\ref{tab:ess_results} along with those obtained by \citet{Banerjee.Qian.ea:2016} using a 1D model.\footnote{ Our results are consistent with the ESS data on $^{92}$Nb, $^{97}$Tc, $^{98}$Tc, $^{126}$Sn, $^{129}$I, $^{146}$Sm, $^{244}$Pu, and $^{247}$Cm \citep[e.g.,][]{Lugaro.Ott.ea:2018} in that these SLRs would not be overproduced.
+In Table~\ref{tab:ess_results}, we focus on those SLRs discussed by \citet{Banerjee.Qian.ea:2016} for comparison with that study.} It can be seen that our yields and theirs are close for $^{60}$Fe, $^{107}$Pd, $^{135}$Cs, $^{182}$Hf, and $^{205}$Pb, but differ greatly for $^{10}$Be, $^{26}$Al, $^{36}$Cl, $^{41}$Ca, and $^{53}$Mn.
 The difference for $^{10}$Be is discussed in detail in \S\ref{sec:be10}.
 The similarities and differences for the other SLRs can be traced to their regions of production.
 Figure~\ref{fig:cumulative_fraction} shows the cumulative fraction of the yield for each SLR as a function of the enclosed mass for our combined model.
 Because the transition between the inner and outer ejecta is at the enclosed mass of $M_{\rm tr}=1.45\,M_\odot$, almost all of the $^{36}$Cl, $^{41}$Ca, and $^{53}$Mn are attributed to the inner ejecta modeled by our 3D simulation.
 In contrast, nearly all of the $^{60}$Fe, $^{107}$Pd, $^{135}$Cs, $^{182}$Hf, and $^{205}$Pb are attributed to the outer ejecta covered by our adopted 1D model.
-Whereas the details of the explosion, especially the mass cut, have a large impact on the production of the SLRs dominantly attributed to the inner ejecta, the yields of those SLRs dominantly attributed to the outer ejecta largely reflect the weak $s$-process nucleosynthesis during the pre-CCSN evolution and are not significantly affected by the explosion.
+Whereas the details of the explosion, especially the mass cut, have a large impact on the production of the SLRs predominantly attributed to the inner ejecta, the yields of those SLRs predominantly attributed to the outer ejecta largely reflect the weak s-process nucleosynthesis during the pre-CCSN evolution and are not significantly affected by the explosion.
 The mass cut determined from our 3D simulation is at the enclosed mass of $M_{\rm cut}=1.35\,M_\odot$. \citet{Banerjee.Qian.ea:2016}, however, chose a significantly larger mass cut at $M_{\rm cut}'\approx 1.44\,M_\odot$.
 Therefore, their 1D model missed the majority of the SLR yields attributed to our inner ejecta while giving very similar results for those attributed to our outer ejecta.
 In addition, the difference in the mass cut accounts for that in the $^{26}$Al yield because $\approx 35\%$ of this yield is attributed to our inner ejecta.